 Women: Unfortunately, women are susceptible to iron deficiency throughout and beyond their menstruating years, especially if they suffer from heavy periods or are pregnant.
 In fact, it’s estimated that around 1 in 5 women of child-bearing age will suffer from anaemia!1

 Children: Children need plenty of iron to grow up strong and healthy, however, young children that drink a lot of cow’s milk may be at risk as too much milk can inhibit their ability to absorb iron properly

-Vegans and vegetarians: Animal-derived foods such as beef are often the prime source of iron in most people’s diets and, sometimes, vegan and vegetarians may struggle to find plant-based alternatives
+Vegans and vegetarians: Animal-derived foods such as beef are often the prime source of iron in most people’s diets and, sometimes, vegans and vegetarians may struggle to find plant-based alternatives

 Crohn’s sufferers: If your body struggles to absorb certain nutrients, such as iron, then naturally you’ll find yourself quickly becoming deficient, as is the case in 60-80% of Crohn’s sufferers